eriiicrc/rooftop-revolution/README.md

 ## OVERVIEW

-This web application allows users to search for clients using a CUPS (Código Universal de Punto de Suministro) number and redirects them to a Client Page displaying comprehensive personal and supply information.
+This web application allows users to search for clients using a CUPS number and redirects them to a Client Page displaying comprehensive personal and supply information.

 - Features